urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Standard**

-  Fortran 95 and later, with KIND argument - Fortran 2003 and later
+  Fortran 95 , with KIND argument - Fortran 2003

 ### **See Also**